aslafy-z/helm-git/README.md

 helm fetch my-repo/my-chart
 ```

-This feature works with ArgoCD and other tools that pass credentials to Helm repositories using the standard `--username` and `--password` flags.

 **Note**: When both Helm credentials and existing git authentication (SSH keys, credential helpers) are available, Helm credentials take precedence for the current operation.

 ### Note on SSH relative paths